 Line 1 is the oldest Metro line in Oslo.
 It is also the Metro line that takes you to the most interesting attractions such as Holmenkollen or even Frognerseteren.
 You can read all about Holmenkollen in our article here.

-In the city center between Majorstuen and Tøyen, which includes Nationaltheateret, Stortinget, Jernbanetorget and Grønland.
-All of the lines meets and therefore the frequencies between each train is just minutes.
-On all of the branches there are frequencies of between 8 and 15 minutes.
+In the city center between Majorstuen and Tøyen, which includes Nationaltheateret, Stortinget, Jernbanetorget, and Grønland.
+All of the lines meet and therefore the frequencies between each train are just minutes.
+On all of the branches, there are frequencies of between 8 and 15 minutes.
 You can reach all of the museums at Nationaltheateret with all of the metro lines in Oslo.

 Line 12 takes you to Vigelandsparken.
 You can take it from Aker Brygge or Jernbanetorget.
 Taking this tram line all the way to this park takes time.
 But you can shorten it a lot.

-With Line 18 and Line 19 you can reach Ekebergrestauranten or even reach the Ekebergparken which is a huge park where lots of activities happens.
+With Line 18 and Line 19 you can reach Ekebergrestauranten or even reach the Ekebergparken which is a huge park where lots of activities happen.

 Line 30 to Bygdøy is the best one for seeing the museums in this area.
 Don’t waste money on expensive TAXI trips here.
 Bus Line 30 takes you to all of the museums.